okorach/sonar-tools/README.md

 other audit parameters.
 You can create a default config file in the home directory by running `sonar-audit --config`

-See [audit-settings.md](audit-settings.md) for the details of parameters
+See [sonar-audit configuration](https://github.com/okorach/sonarqube-tools/blob/master/audit-settings.md) for the details of parameters

 ### Example